bashirmohd/cbndtxopensource/rasa-init-demo/data/nlu.md

 - How soon do we make transfer of payment instruction after Federation Account Allocation Committee (FAAC) meeting?

 ## intent:cbn_faq_sr1
-- After completing the online Registration, what is the next step?
+- After completing the online supplier Registration, what is the next step?
+- What is next after completing supplier registration

 ## intent:cbn_faq_sr2
 - It has been difficult to access the Supplier Registration Web Page.
 What do we do in order to beat the deadline for the new online Registration?